bytesized/keep_talking/README.md

 ## Running the Tool

-Simply download the HTML file and open it in the browser.
-I may eventually set up Github to host this file so that you can visit it without downloading it to a local file first.
-But I have not yet made it available that way.
+If you download the HTML file locally, you can simply use load it in the browser.

+It is also now hosted on Github pages, [here](https://bytesized.github.io/keep_talking/keep_talking.html).

 ## Usage